Yash-10/beta-sgp/README.md

 - Contains scripts used to produce the figures from the paper.

 `Automation.cl` is the IRAF automation script we generated to automate the process of removing bad bias and flat frames during the image reduction process.

+## Data availability

+## Bugs or issues

+If you find something not working as expected or anything weird, we would like to know and improve it!
+Please feel free to open an issue in the [issue tracker](https://github.com/Yash-10/fc_sgp-star-restoration/issues) or send an email to yashgondhalekar567@gmail.com

 ## Code motivation